Perkins + Will, NYC | Space configuration flexibility | 63 Linear Feet, Sliding doors + Fixed Panels + Swing Door

 Perkins + Will ▪ New York Office

-The four offices were designed with professional trends in mind.
-Modern architectural offices are looking to maximize workspace often trading offices for flexible environments; shifting from formal department meetings to more frequent, smaller, collaborations.
 “The new studios showcase best practices in workplace planning and design, enabling visiting clients to experience the potential of their own spaces,” says Rachel Casanova, co-leader of Perkins+Will’s Planning and Strategies practice.
 “Our design features elements we frequently propose, and it provides great opportunities for clients to see concepts in action.”

 CHALLENGE: